PaddlePaddle/models/PaddleCV/PaddleDetection/docs/GETTING_STARTED.md

 #### Optional arguments

 - `--output_dir`: Directory for storing the output visualization files.
 - `--draw_threshold`: Threshold to reserve the result for visualization.
+Default is 0.5.
 - `--save_inference_model`: Save inference model in output_dir if True.

 #### Examples